Search

 A model for the future

 The impact of this project extends well beyond Malawi.
+Thanks to Partners for Water’s funding, IBF can be rolled out through a broader part of Malawi.
+However, the impact of this project extends well beyond this East African country.
 The technology behind IBF is scalable and can be deployed in other climate-vulnerable regions.
 Moreover, the system is flexible and can be adapted to forecast other disasters, such as droughts, cyclones, or even diseases like malaria and dengue.
 This aligns closely with the United Nations Early Warnings for All programme, which aims to ensure that all communities worldwide have access to reliable early warning systems.

 With an innovative approach and targeted investment in technology and accessibility, this project is setting a new standard in disaster prevention.
 With sustained resources, its impact could reach far beyond Malawi helping thousands, if not millions, of people prepare for an increasingly unpredictable climate.